 The key stakeholders relevant to the imposition of the NJRR levy are the sponsors of medical devices listed on the Prostheses List that will be subject to the levy.
-As at 15 September 2020, there were 37 sponsors.
+As at 30 June 2022, there were 41 sponsors.

-Following a review of the funding agreement with the AOA in August 2020, consultation for the previous changes to levy arrangements was held over a 2-week period from 25 November to 8 December 2020.
-Stakeholders did not raise any issues with the previously proposed changes in levy arrangements which were then implemented for the 2020-21 financial year and the remaining years of the agreement with AOA.
+Following a review of the funding agreement with the AOA in August 2020, consultation on the proposed changes to levy arrangements was held over a 2-week period from 25 November to 8 December 2020.
+Stakeholders did not raise any issues with the proposed changes in levy arrangements which were then implemented for the 2020-21 financial year and the remaining years of the agreement with AOA.